lyySpace/DBMS_FinalProj/docs/diary.md

 The password of the generated data isn't 'ntu-2025-test'.....Waste me lot of time.
 I change it into '123456' I finished the api of get students' gpa records.
 If frontend ask for user data, the password field would be masked as '*********' for security reason.

+[2025-12-3 21:11]
+I fix the bug that usrt need to fill his profile again after next login even if he has filled it before.
+The problem is that in the auth.service.ts file, I only check if the student_profile exists, but forget to check if the department_profile exists.
+Now both of them are checked.
+Now I'm striving to finish the resource query and recommendation function.
+I've finished the list resource api and optimized the frontend that it would show if the student is eligible for that resource.
+Next step would be the recommendation function.